farwa-usman/BMI-Calculator/README.md

 ✅ Snackbar Messages for invalid input or field clearing.
 ✅ Reset Button to clear all fields instantly.
 ✅ Responsive UI that adjusts with system UI preview.
+✅ Give the history means record of calculation.

 🛠️ Tech Stack